Austin Hedges Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.95).
+- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (3.95).

-- Giants pitchers combine to give up 93 home runs (one per game), the fifth-fewest in the league.
+- Giants pitchers combine to give up the fifth-fewest home runs in baseball (94 total, one per game).

-- Stripling gets the start for the Giants, his eighth of the season.
-He is 0-2 with a 6.37 ERA and 34 strikeouts through 41 2/3 innings pitched.

-- In his last outing on Saturday against the Colorado Rockies, the righty tossed 3 2/3 innings, allowing two earned runs while surrendering four hits.
+- The right-hander last pitched on Thursday, July 6 against the Seattle Mariners, when he tossed six scoreless innings while giving up six hits.

-- The 33-year-old has put up a 6.37 ERA and 7.5 strikeouts per nine innings in 12 games this season, while giving up a batting average of .293 to opposing hitters.
+- The 35-year-old has amassed an ERA of 2.91, with 8.6 strikeouts per nine innings, in 16 games this season.
+Opponents have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.